4.3. Lightning Network payments

 Imagine Alice wants to transfer a RAS utility token (let us call it UTL) to Eve for a value of 50$.
 Alice and Eve have no open Lightning channels between them with any token.
 However, Alice has an open channel with Bob in UTL, Bob has an open channel in BTC with Charlie, Charlie has an open channel in S-USD with Dave, and Dave, in turn, has an open channel with Eve in UTL.
 All channels have enough liquidity to allow a transfer of value for 50$ (though it is expressed in different tokens).

 At the end of the process, Bob, Charlie, and Dave each have more UTL, BTC, and S-USD, respectively, in their balance than before, but their total balance value in US dollars has not changed, except they earned a little routing fee paid by Alice.
-Alice successfully transferred UTL to Dave despite having no Lighting channel open between them in RAS tokens.
+Alice successfully transferred UTL to Dave despite having no Lightning channel open between them in RAS tokens.